CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ##### Metallic Workflow: Expressive and Artist-Friendly

+##### Dielectric

 #### Normal Map & PBR Texture

+#### Physically Based Camera

-#### Physically-Based Camera: Depth of Field & Custom Bokeh Shape & Panorama
+##### Depth of Field

-This is my favorite part of the project.

 | No DOF                      | DOF                     |
 | --------------------------- | ----------------------- |
 | ![](./img/aperture_off.jpg) | ![](./img/aperture.jpg) |

+##### Custom Bokeh Shape

+This is my favorite part of the project.

-This idea can even be extended by stochastically sampling a mask image instead of the whole disk area of the aperture:
+In DOF, we sample points on the camera's aperture disk to create blurred background and foreground.
+This idea can even be extended by stochastically sampling a mask image instead of the circle shape of the aperture:

 <div align="center">
 	<img src="./scenes/texture/star3.jpg" width="15%"/>